Jayesh-Kr/MSC-Hackathon/README.md

 ## 📂 Folder Structure

-👥 Team Members
+## 👥 Team Members
 We are a dedicated team working together to bring this solution to life:

 Member 1 Name: Jayesh Krishna
 Member 2 Name: Lakshya Singh
 Member 3 Name: Muthu Amuthan
 Member 4 Name: Shivangi Sharma
 Member 5 Name: Tarun Karma
 Feel free to connect with us for questions or collaborations!

-🌱 Future Scope
+## 🌱 Future Scope
 - Mobile app integration for better accessibility.
 - Analytics and insights for timetable optimization.
 - Feedback system for improving the portal.

+## 🏆 Hackathon Submission
+This project is part of the <hack>X<msc> Hackathon under the theme Campus Solutions.

+## 📄 License
+This project is licensed under the MIT License.

-📧 Contact
+## 📧 Contact
 For queries or feedback, feel free to reach out at your